 7. Central heating a.
-Is there a central heating system in your property? ⊠ Yes (Note: a partial central heating system is one which does not heat all the main rooms of the property - □ No the main living room, the bedroom(s), the hall and the bathroom).
+Is there a central heating system in your property? ✓Yes (Note: a partial central heating system is one which does not heat all the main rooms of the property - □ No the main living room, the bedroom(s), the hall and the bathroom).
 Partial If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating g system installed? prior to moving in (ii) Do you have a maintenance contract for the central heating system? ☐ Yes If you have answered yes, please give details of the company with which you have a maintenance contract: □ No (iii) When was your maintenance agreement last renewed?
+(Examples: gas-fired solid fuel, electric storage heating, gas warm air).
+If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating g system installed? (ii) Do you have a maintenance contract for the central heating √ Yes system? ∏ No If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
 (Please and year). provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ☐ Yes less than 10 years old? ⊠ No 9.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is Yes less than 10 years old?
+MNo 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-Yes your property wille you have owned it: ⊠ No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes and the diameter of the second ☐ No b.
-Are you aware of the existence of asbestos in your property? ☐ Yes
+Yes , , , , , , , , , , , , , , , , , , , , No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+Yes • □ No b.
+Are you aware of the existence of asbestos in your property? ☐ Yes b.
+Is there a septic tank system at your property? ☐ Yes If you have answered yes, please answer the two questions below: ⊠No (iv) Do you have appropriate consents for the discharge from your ☐ Yes septic tank? □ No ☐ Don't Know (v) Do you have a maintenance contract for your septic tank? ☐ Yes If you have answered yes, please give details of the company with which you have a maintenance contract: □ No

-If you have answered yes, please give details: □ No
+If you have answered yes, please give details: Mo

-10. Services
+10 Services

-a.
-Ple a.
-Please tick which services are connected to your property and give details of the supplier:
+a. lease tick which services are connected to your property and give details of the supplier:

-Servi ces

-Conn ected

-Supp lier
+Se rices

+Co nected

+Su olier

-Gas o r liquid petroleum gas
+Gas or liquid petroleum gas

-Scott ish Power
+Scottist Power

-Water mains or private water supply
+Wa r mains or private water supply

-Scott ish Water

-Electr icity

-ish Power
+Scomsol where

+Elec ricity

+Scomsil Pawer

-Mains drainage
+Mair drainage LOCAL AOTHORTITY

-Teleph none

-SKY
+Tele hone

-Cable TV or satellite
+Cab TV or satellite

-SKY TV of Satellite

-JKI

-Broad band
+Broa band) BT